MarcosMJD/mlops-chicago-taxi/README.md

 Note: In CD, lambda is always relaunched, even if there is no change in the env vars.
 So latest model is used.

 ## Bugs
+- check setup_devs scripts.
+PYTHONPATH not added.
+Maybe shall be export PYTHONPATH?
+Check in Linux.
+In Windows is not working with source ./setup...sh
 - setup_dev_windows_gitbash.sh pipenv shell prefect.exe... does not work.
 So we are executing prefec before pipenv shell.
 This means that the main environment shall have prefect.
 In linux, setup_dev_linux, pipenv shell is run with the parameter prefect...
 So it works.

 ## ToDo

+- ML
+  - Improve the performance of the model (feature engineering).
+Hyperparameter tunning.
+Maybe cross data with weather info?
+  - ~~Use pipeline also for data preprocessing.
+Onehotencoder after dv to process numerical variables read as strings (pipckup, dropoff)~~

-Development
+- Development
+  - Use streamlit in development server to show interface to see IPs, and run manually the batch monitor, and request predictions.
+  - Preprocess in production, fill Nans with -1
+  - Use design patterns: factory and strategy
   - Add sw version and model version over all stages.
 To keep track of predictions. i.e. Lambda loads model, and sets model version to prediction as well as the sw version of the lambda function which is passed as a parameter that changes in each commit.
-  - Make a Makefile with the minimum setup.
+  - Make a Makefile in the main folder repo to run different parts of the code
-    - add the .
-PYTHONPATH
+    - Don't forget to add the .
+PYTHONPATH if not exists yet
-  - Check all scripts to be run from ./sources with PYTHONPATH = .
+    - ¿IaC in Makefile?
-    - And check where data is stored.
+  - Check where data is stored.
 Better use a common path under sources dir
-  - Refactor model service in producion and use it in monitor and development.
+  - Refactor model service in producion if needed and use it in development.
-  - Make a general Makefile
-    - ¿IaC en Makefile?
-  - Improve the performance of the model (feature engineering)
+  - ~~Allow model service to process batches of predictions~~
-  - Modify model and preprocessor to use pipeline or model
+  - ~~Modify model and preprocessor to use pipeline or model, selected by user?~~ -> Now refactor using design patters (factory and strategy) uses pipelines only.
-  - Use design patterns
-  - Use parameters in the calls to __main__
+  - Use parameters in the calls to __main__ in case user whish to run the modules separately from command line
-  - Allow model service to process batches of predictions

-- Launch an EC2 machine for developer and configure all the tools automatically.
-  - Set mlflow env var for the server
-  - Set prefect to use prefect server api

 - Prefect
+  - Pass parameters to prefect flows/deployment
+  - Prefect Agent in EC2 (use Terraform prefect agent)
+    - Check https://docs.prefect.io/concepts/infrastructure/ for different options
   - Use Postgres in Prefect?
 Prefect recommends SQlite.
 Postgres only for heavy workloads

-  - More ignore files in prefect
-  - Prefect Agent in EC2 (use Terraform prefect agent)
-    - Check https://docs.prefect.io/concepts/infrastructure/ for different options
-  - Pass parameters to prefect flows/deployment
+- CI/CD
   - Manage the CI part when the image is updated with parameters "", since in CI a dummy model is in use.
 Well it does not matter since in CD the real model will be used anyway.

 - Monitoring
-  - Get the model from mlflow registry
-  - Monitoring in real time in EC2?
   - Run monitoring in batch mode with prefect deployment - scheduled each month
+  - Monitoring in real time locally
+  - Monitoring in real time in EC2
   - Check why evidently raises error when batch monitoring and all columns are used.
 Check empty values?

 - Best practices
   - Fix problems with isort and black figthing each other.
     - https://black.readthedocs.io/en/stable/guides/using_black_with_other_tools.html?highlight=imports#isort
+  - Test localstack aws gateway + ECR + lambda + S3
   - Check why aws config initialization fails when github actions if profile default is set in main.tf
-  - Test localstack aws gateway + ECR + lambda + S3

 - IaC
   - Separate creation of s3 bucket, mlflow and prefect servers from the rest to avoid recreation of these in CD because of random generation number.
 Use random number generation again.
+  - Separate dev vm.
   - Manage passwords (e.g. database) in aws
     - mlflow https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup-credentials.html
   - Make user_data in EC2 persistent, so that after reboot the ec2, it still works
   - Use S3 to store datasets?
-  - Check no cache when using pipenv in Dockerfile.
+  - Check no cache when using pipenv in Dockerfile. pip --no-cache-dir
   - If AWS changes amiid, the EC2 instances will be recreated.
 And then, prefect flows will be deleted.
 Fix this.
   - If mlflow is recreated, it will detect a database version change, and will not run.
 It's needed to run mlflow db upgrade <database_uri> to fix it
-  - Setup ingress rules based on current ip address.
-Plave in stg.tfvars or with https://stackoverflow.com/questions/46763287/i-want-to-identify-the-public-ip-of-the-terraform-execution-environment-and-add
+  - ~~Setup ingress rules based on current ip address.
+Set them in stg.tfvars or with https://stackoverflow.com/questions/46763287/i-want-to-identify-the-public-ip-of-the-terraform-execution-environment-and-add~~

 - MLflow